-At the same time, it has been so encouraging to see artists around the world respond to this meta-crisis with vigorous, inspired and inspiring work.
-New social and aesthetic codes were assessed and transformed into possible new normalities; psychological implications were mapped; solutions to keep on dancing were found.
+It has been immensely encouraging to see artists around the world respond to this meta-crisis with vigorous, inspired and inspiring work.
+New social and aesthetic codes are assessed and transformed into possible new normalities; psychological implications are mapped; solutions to keep on dancing are found.

-With Virtual Cocoons we offer an exploration of isolation, transformation and coping mechanisms associated with our time in quarantine.
+With Virtual Cocoons we offer an exploration of isolation, transformation, and coping mechanisms associated with the pandemic.
 Hints are given at new futures, new ways of life, new selves.
-However, despite us finding our way out into the world again, now, in the midst of summer, we are by no means done with our process of transformation.
-That's where the virtuality of these cocoons might give us solace, as they can offer a temporary space for reflection, anytime.
+We may not be done with our ongoing process of regeneration, solutions may be hard to find, but by sharing these cocoons we hopefully can offer temporary spaces for reflection, insight, joy, and connection.